yishanyuan/Airbnb_Analysis_2024/README.md

-# Data analysis: Rental prices on Airbnb
+# Data Analysis: Rental Prices on Airbnb
 ### Group Name: Avocado

 # Goal of the analysis